Fingallian

 The surviving literature of Fingallian consists of two satirical or humorous poems, the short "Fingallian Dance" and the much longer Purgatorium Hibernicum.
-Both poems are anonymous and are thought to be humorous parodies of Fingallian by non-native speakers, so their value from a linguistic point of view may be limited.
+Both poems are anonymous and are thought to be humorous parodies of Fingallian.

 History

+Origins

 Fingallian was spoken in the region of Fingal, traditionally the part of County Dublin north of the River Tolka.
 It was spoken in the area near the northern border.
 The name "Fingal" is from the Irish Fine Gall, or "territory of foreigners", probably a reference to a Norse settlement in the area.
-Linguist Alf Sommerfelt proposed the idea of a Norse influence on the Fingallian dialect, though later scholars have found no evidence of such a connection.
+The linguist Alf Sommerfelt proposed Old Norse influence on the Fingallian dialect, but later scholars have found no evidence of such a connection.

-Like the Yola dialect of Forth and Bargy in County Wexford, Fingallian is thought to have derived from Middle English, which was introduced by "Old English" settlers after the Norman invasion of Ireland in 1169.
+Like the Yola dialect of Forth and Bargy in County Wexford, Fingallian is thought to have derived from Middle English, which was introduced by "Old English" settlers after the Anglo-Norman invasion of Ireland in 1169, and Leinster Irish.
 Middle English was well established in southeastern Ireland until the 14th century, when the area was re-Gaelicized and English was displaced.
 As such, the Yola and Fingal dialects would have been the only attested relicts of this original English variety in Ireland.